-As of the date of this prospectus, we have 44 employees, including 43 full-time employees and 1 part-time employees.
-Of these, 15 are engaged in full-time research and development and laboratory operations, 23 are engaged in general and administrative functions, 5 are full-time employees engaged in the clinic operation and 1 part-time employees are engaged in sponsored research and development, laboratory operations and legal clerical support.
-As of the date of this prospectus, 43 of our employees are located in Hong Kong and 1 of our employees is located in the UK.
-In addition, we have engaged and may continue to engage 26 independent contracted consultants and advisors to assist us with our operations.
+As of the date hereof, we have 41 employees, including 39 full-time employees and 2 part-time employees.
+Of these, 15 are engaged in full-time research and development and laboratory operations, 19 are engaged in general and administrative functions, 5 are full-time employees engaged in the clinic operation and 2 part-time employees are engaged in sponsored research and development, laboratory operations and legal clerical support.
+As of the date hereof, 41 of our employees are located in Hong Kong.
+In addition, we have engaged and may continue to engage 33 independent contracted consultants and advisors to assist us with our operations.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We have never experienced any employment related work stoppages, and we consider our relations with our employees to be good.